Elizabeth Clarisse Lange (Mother Mary Lange of the Oblate Sisters of Providence) was born circa 1784 and died February 3, 1882.

 - made vestments, begged and borrowed so that solid virtue, religious and moral principles could be transferred as a legacy to the children.

 By 1860, all of the Catholic schools for “colored” children in Baltimore were taught by Oblate Sisters: St. Frances Academy, St. Joseph’s School for Boys and St. Michael’s.
 During the 20th century, Oblate schools were founded in 15 states in the United States.
 The have given witness during periods of social struggle by active participation for almost 200 years of continual service to schools, day care centers, outreach and catechetical programs which encompass all age levels.
 They provide social and pastoral services to all ethnic groups.

-Cardinal Keeler, Archbishop of Baltimore, put forth Mother Lange’s name to Rome to be considered for sainthood by the Catholic Church.
+Cardinal Keeler, Archbishop Emeritus of Baltimore, began the canonization process for Mother Lange.
 At the present time she is referred to as the Servant of God Mother Mary Lange.